Parlier-NJROTC/parlier-njrotc.github.io/README.md

 # Parlier NJROTC Website

 Hello, this is our units offical website made by the cyberpatriot team.
+I made most of this on the fly lol

 ## Developer Notes
 - The Gallery folder will now be used for the website top parts aka the webpage titles